 We are often asked, ‘What is estoppel?’, especially in the context of an inheritance dispute or contested Will claim.
 Solicitor Lee Dawkins provides the answers.

 The calls we receive to our free legal helpline cover a huge variety of legal topics.
 Some questions reoccur on a regular basis, so from time to time we cover the more important subjects in these blogs

 One particular repeat enquiry we receive concerns the doctrine of ‘estoppel’, particularly in relation to contested probate and inheritance claims.
 But what is estoppel?

 Put simply, estoppel is a legal concept which can be relied upon when someone tries to go back on their word.
 The doctrine is used to prevent a party from arguing something contrary to what they have previously done or said.

 English law has a number of different types of estoppel.
 Two of the most common forms are ‘proprietary estoppel’ and ‘promissory estoppel’.
 The two have broad similarities, but there are also important distinctions, the detail of which go beyond the scope of this blog.

-The type of estoppel we deal with most often is proprietary estoppel, which is becoming increasingly common in the contested probate cases we encounter.
+This is the type we deal with most often and it is becoming increasingly common in the contested probate cases we encounter.